markkerry/AZ-303-Study/1-Implement-and-Manage-Azure-Infrastructure/notes.md

 The Hybrid Runbook Worker can manage on-premises machines.

 The Schedules sections allows you to specify a time and link Runbooks.
 Once or re-occurring

+## Azure Active Directory Service

+### AAD Self-Service Password Reset

+### Azure MFA

+### AAD Identity Protection

+### Conditional Access

+Flexible but appropriate security.
+MFA and Identity Protection policies are not as flexible and are a "apply to all" policy.
+CA provides:

+* Security controls which consider user details like devices and user location
+* The ability to require more or less security for different apps or users.

+#### CA Policies

+Signal - The range includes group membership, IP location, device used, and risk levels Decision - Access can be blocked, or further conditions can be imposed Enforcement - CA policies can enforce access control for a range of different scenarios.

+When getting started with a new tenant and CA policies, you may have to go to AAD - > Properties -> Manage Security defaults -> Select No for Enable Security defaults

+AAD Portal -> Azure AD Conditional Access -> Named Locations (Add IP ranges or countries/regions then mark as trusted) -> Back to VPN Connectivity (can add a certificate for Always on VPN) -> Back to New Policy

+Assignments - Users and groups - Include (None, All Users, or selected users and groups) or Exclude Assignments - Cloud apps or actions - Include (None, All cloud apps, or select apps) or Exclude Assignments - Conditions - Sign-in risk, Device Platforms (All Devices), Locations (Named locations), Client Apps, and Device State
+Access controls - Grant - Block access/Grant access (Require MFA, Require device marked as compliant, Require Hybrid AD Joined device, require approved client app, require app protection policy)
+Session - Use Conditional Access App control, Sign-in frequency, Persistent browser session.
+Enable Policy - On, Off or Report Only (Good starting point)

+Under the policies there is a __What If__ section.
+Here you can app a user and app, add a location etc. Then test what is going to happen.

+### Hybrid Identities with AAD Connect

+Seamless access to cloud and on-premises resources for users.
+Hybrid identities helps:

+* Simplify the user login experience
+* Simplify the management overhead
+* Control synchronisation and authentication

+Identity Synchronisation - Supports SSO
+Authentication Management - Control over how and where authentication occurs

+#### Password Hash Sync (PHS)

+Synchronising a hash of a hash of the user's password, along with other synchronised identity information.
+AAD then has a copy of the password and authentication happens against AAD.

+Some Key considerations:

+* Authentication occurs in the cloud
+* No special network requirements
+* TLS/SSL certs not required
+* Sign-in types: UPN, WIA (Windows Integrated Authentication), and alternate login ID
+* Account Control: Limited, only support for disabled accounts (Unlike ADFS as more control with On-premises AD policies)
+* MFA support: only Azure MFA

+Deployment considerations:

+* Custom domain added and verified in AAD
+* AAD Connect installed on Server 2012 or later (domain joined, not on a DC)
+  * Using PHS option
+  * Enables AAD Connect synchronisation service
+  * Note: This is express installation option

+#### Pass-through Authentication (PTA)

+Identities synchronised from on-premises to AAD, however passwords are not synchronised.
+PTA leverages secure network connectivity to perform authentication on-premises, via a tunnel connected to the cloud.

+Some Key considerations:

+* Authentication occurs on-premises
+* Network: requires __outbound__ access from authentication agents (permanent OUTBOUND connection from on-premises to Azure)
+* TLS/SSL certs not required
+* Sign-in types: UPN, WIA (Windows Integrated Authentication), and alternate login ID
+* Account Controls: Support for on-premises account control policies
+* MFA support: only Azure MFA

+Deployment considerations:

+* Custom domain added and verified in AAD
+* AAD Connect installed on Server 2012 or later (domain joined, not on a DC)
+  * Using PTA option
+  * Enables AAD Connect synchronisation service
+* Deploy one or more authentication agents

+#### Active Directory Federation Services (ADFS)

+An identity solution that enables trust between on-premises and cloud identity platforms

+Some Key considerations:

+* Authentication occurs on-premises
+* Network: requires __Inbound__ connection to on-premises
+* TLS/SSL certs are required
+* Sign-in types: Additional types such as, sAMAccountName + password, and certificate + smart card authentication
+* Account Controls: Full on-premises account control policies
+* MFA support: Azure MFA, Azure MFA Server, 3rd party

+Deployment considerations:

+* Custom domain added and verified in AAD
+* AAD Connect installed on Server 2012 __R2__ or later (domain joined, not on a DC)
+  * Using ADFS hybrid identity option
+  * Enables AAD Connect synchronisation service
+* Deploy one or more ADFS servers
+* Deploy one or more ADFS Web Application Proxies

+### Implementing AAD Connect

+Ensure custom domain name is added and verified first in AAD.

+Active Directory Domains and Trusts -> right click Properties -> add the custom domain as an Alternate UPN suffix

+All AD users require their UPN set with the custom domain name

+Azure Portal -> AAD -> Azure AD Connect -> Download Azure AD Connect

+On another domain joined server (Not a DC) -> Install the AzureADConnect.msi -> Open Azure AD Connect software -> __Use express settings__ if setting up password hash sync (PHS) or __Customise__ if setting up PTA or ADFS

+Customise -> Install -> Choose either PHS, PTA, ADFS, PingFederate -> Enable Single -sign-on (Seamless single sign-on) -> Next -> Connect to AAD with GA account -> Select AD Forest -> Enter Domain Admin account -> Ensure the AD UPN suffix shows as Verified, leave the attribute to userPrincipalName -> Select sync all domains and OUs or sync selected domains and OUs -> Users are represented only once across all directories -> Synchronise all users and devices -> tick PHS and password writeback -> Enter domain admin account to enable single sign-on -> Tick Start the sync process when configuration completes and click Install.

+To troubleshoot, on the AD Connect server open the Synchronisation Service Manager and review the Connector Operations

+Back in AAD you can see the sync status of AAD Connect as enabled and last sync time.
+Users will show in the list and the source of Windows Server AD

+## Monitoring

+### Azure Monitor

+* Capable of monitoring and managing Azure, hybrid, and other cloud environments.
+* Provides top-down monitoring, from Application code, through to the underlying Azure subscription
+* Provides a range of capabilities to act on metrics and log information; alerts, analytics, integration

+Monitoring Sources:

+* Application
+* Operating System
+* Azure Resources
+* Subscription
+* Azure AD Tenant
+* Custom sources

+Monitoring Data:

+* Metrics
+* Logs

+Actions:

+* Alert
+* Export
+* Visualise
+* Insights
+* Integrate

+#### Monitoring Data

+Metrics - Small time-based data, collected at regular intervals, can include Azure or external data Platform Metrics - Originates from Azure, e.g. VM hypervisor metrics

+Logs - Large verbose info, collected sporadically, can include Azure or external data Platform Logs - Originates from Azure resources, subscriptions, Azured AD, e.g. Key Vault access requests

+#### Using Monitoring data

+Azure Monitor, Log Analytics, Event Hub, Storage

+Metrics

+Azure Resources retain data for 93 days through Azure platform.
+Metrics can be gathered from other sources also.
+They can be used in following ways:

+* Analyse with metrics explorer (Azure Monitor)
+* Visualise and analyse with Log Analytics queues
+* Alert using Action Groups (Azure Monitor)
+* Export or archive (Event Hubs, Azure Storage)

+Logs

+Azure resource logs are emitted by the Azure platform by default, but require manual configuration for collection.
+Logs can be gathered from other sources also.
+Logs can be used in following ways:

+* Analysed in detail with Log Analytics queues
+* Archive for long term analysis, auditing, or backup
+* Stream to 3rd party solutions with Event Hubs

+Diagnostic Settings define where and what info will be stored.
+Applied to Subscription, Tenant, and Resources.
+OS data is gathered through Log Analytics agent.
+App code through App Insights